natzar/Standard/README.md

 	Date: 10/Feb/2009

+Standart = Turkish word for Standart.
+In english, Stand for art, Support Art.
+This software provides a complete support for taylor made websites.
+From PSD-art to data driven apps.

 Summary
 ------------
 I am using this custom CRUD solution for more than 6 years in a lot of projects.